ONE PRODUCT, THREE POSSIBILITIES

 Electronic exchanges via CONEX’s secure communication platform.
 EDI data recovery through our SAFE via conex AFR solution.
 Or data entry via our Web Application: SAFE via conex AFR

-AFR via conex™ takes care of the secure transmission of your data to Japan Customs in compliance with the regulation and the technical specifications in force.
+You transmit your XML files containing all the required data to our communication platform.
+CRI via conex™.
+It then takes care of the secure transmission of your data to Israeli Customs in compliance with the regulation and the technical specifications in force.
+CRI via conex™ covers all the CRI electronic messages between operators and the Israeli customs administration.

-AFR Advance Filing Report is the electronic security declaration management system for the arrival of goods into the Japanese customs territory.
-This new regulation requires that a certain number of data elements be sent to Japan Customs before departure from the country of provenance.
-Based on this data, a risk analysis will be performed and Japan Customs will respond with either an approval or a refusal to load, eventually requesting further details.
-AFR via conex™ enables operators to communicate with the Japanese administration and respects the World Customs Organisation’s “WCO Data Model” along with other international standards such as UN/CEFACT and ISO.
+CRI, Cargo Report Import is the electronic security declaration management system for the arrival of goods into the Israeli customs territory.
+CRI follows on from the SAFE Framework of Standards for international trade advocated by the World Customs Organisation and ensures the protection of the movement of goods arriving in Israel.
+This regulation requires that a certain number of data elements be sent to Israeli Customs before the goods are introduced into the Israeli customs territory.
+Based on this data, a risk analysis will be performed and Israel Customs will respond either with an approval or a refusal to load, eventually requesting further details.
+CRI via conex™ enables operators to communicate with the Israeli administration and respects the World Customs Organisation’s “WCO Data Model” along with other international standards such as UN/CEFACT and ISO.

 WHAT ARE THE ELECTRONIC MESSAGES?

-For maritime transport, it is necessary to send a “sea” version of the electronic CRI message, regardless of whether the goods are unloaded in Israel or not.
+For maritime transport, it is necessary to send a “sea” version of the electronic CRI message, regardless of whether the goods are unloaded in Israel.
 For air transport, there are two messages: